andremann/SKG-IF/docs/source/projects.rst

 Properties
 ==========
-This section is to describe the metadata fields for the Projects.
+This section is to describe the metadata fields for the **Projects**.

 Local identifier
 ----
-:Description:
+:Description: Unique code identifiying the **Project** in the OSG (if any, otherwise "stateless identifier")
 :Type:
 :Use:
 :Representation: XML element ``localIdentifier``